zorael/kameloso/README.md

 $ dub build -c twitch
 ```

-> If you want to customise your own build to only compile the plugins you want to use, see the larger `versions` lists in `dub.sdl`.
+> If you want to slim down and customise your own build to only compile the plugins you want to use, see the larger `versions` lists in `dub.sdl`.
 Simply add a character to the line corresponding to the plugin(s) you want to omit, thus invalidating the version identifiers and effectively disabling the code it relates to.
 Mind that disabling any of the "**service**" plugins may/will break the bot in subtle ways.

 # How to use